 If you believe that you are eligible for legal aid it is important that you contact us as soon as possible.
 We will provide details of the documents that we require for assessment.
 All these documents must be available to us or we will be unable to assess you.

 Please note that legal aid is not always free and there are some circumstances where the costs will need to be paid back to the Legal Aid Agency.
-We will discuss this further with you following initial assessment of your finances/situation and prior to any application for legal aid being submitted.
+We will discuss this further with you following an initial assessment of your finances/situation and prior to any application for legal aid being submitted.
 You may also be assessed to pay a contribution towards your legal aid.

 If you are not eligible for legal aid, we can offer a fixed-fee 45-minute consultation at £75.00 plus VAT (£90.00).
 This will allow us to assess your situation and recommend appropriate action, with many of the options we can offer to protect you, such as court orders, also being offered on a fixed-fee basis.

 Speak to our domestic abuse solicitors now